-Information for employers about late/non filing PAYE penalties, specified charges, inaccurate reports and how to avoid penalties in future.
+Information for employers about late or non-filing PAYE penalties, specified charges, inaccurate reports and how to avoid penalties in future.

 When penalties are charged